Eagle LogoPEPTIDE INITIATIVE

 Ghrelin discovered in Japan

-Kojima and Kangawa isolate ghrelin from rat stomachs — the body's natural version of what GHRP-6 mimics.
-Bowers' 15-year-old prediction is proven right.
+Masayasu Kojima and Kenji Kangawa isolate ghrelin from rat stomachs in Osaka, Japan — the body's natural version of what GHRP-6 had been mimicking for fifteen years.
+They name it from the Proto-Indo-European word for 'grow.'
+Bowers' prediction is vindicated.

 2006

-Jorge Berlanga-Acosta and colleagues in Cuba publish findings that GHRP-6 can protect multiple organs from damage — far beyond its growth hormone effects.
+Jorge Berlanga-Acosta and colleagues in Havana discover GHRP-6 can protect multiple organs from damage — hearts, livers, skin — effects far beyond growth hormone release.
+A second life for the peptide begins.

 2012

-Cuban researchers show GHRP-6 reduces liver scarring in chronically damaged rats, opening a potential new use for the peptide.
+Cuban researchers show GHRP-6 reduces liver scarring in rats with chronic liver damage, opening a completely new potential use for the peptide in liver disease.

 2016